 Please contact us if your puppy is less than 14 weeks of age or has not been vaccinated after 12 weeks of age for distemper and parvovirus.

 In the event that your pet cannot be vaccinated due to a reaction or due to health concerns which prohibit being vaccinated safely (vaccine manufacturers recommend only vaccinating healthy animals), we are still able to provide your pet with boarding arrangements.
 We may ask that you provide a health clearance from your veterinarian stating why your pet cannot receive vaccinations and to confirm that your dog does not appear to have any communicable ailments within one (1) week boarding your pet at our facility.

 In the event that your pet cannot be vaccinated, yet you are concerned about the potential for your pet to contract a communicable disease, we recommend that you consult with your veterinarian regarding blood titers.
 This form of testing involves blood tests which are performed to check your pets level of immunity for specific ailments.
 This is an acceptable alternative for those who are hesitant to have their pets vaccinated due to past reactions or are concerned with over-vaccination.
 Please note that these tests are still not mainstream, not all vets provide them, and they do take time to perform and obtain results.
 We will accept a copy of titre test results in lieu of vaccination records.

 IMPORTANT NOTE ABOUT VACCINATIONS!!

-WE REQUIRE A MINIMUM OF 4 WEEKS TIME LAPSE BETWEEN VACCINATIONS AND BOARDING WITH US.
+WE REQUIRE A MINIMUM OF TWO (2) WEEKS TIME LAPSE BETWEEN VACCINATIONS AND BOARDING WITH US.
 NO EXCEPTIONS!